d-khan/facultyinstitute/Assignment1.md

 a.
 Do you see differences in enrollments, course retention, and course success/completion depending on **different course lengths** (e.g., 4-week intersession, 6 weeks, 8 weeks, 12 weeks, 16 weeks)?

+> I have only taught in 16 weeks courses..

 b.
 Are you surprised by any of these trends, or are they what you expected?

 c.
 Why do you think these trends exist?